Wolfgang Finkelnburg: National Socialism: Politics and physics

-During the period in which deutsche Physik was gaining prominence, a foremost concern of the great majority of scientists was to maintain autonomy against political encroachment.
-Some of the more established scientists, such as Max von Laue, could demonstrate more autonomy than the younger and less established scientists.
-This was, in part, due to political organizations, such as the Nationalsozialistischer Deutscher Dozentenbund (NSDDB, National Socialist German University Lecturers League), whose district leaders had a decisive role in the acceptance of an Habilitationsschrift, which was a prerequisite to attaining the rank of Privatdozent necessary to becoming a university lecturer.
-While some with ability joined such organizations out of tactical career considerations, others with ability and adherence to historical academic standards joined these organizations to moderate their activities.
+During the period in which Deutsche Physik was gaining prominence, a foremost concern of scientists was to maintain autonomy against political encroachment.
+Some more established scientists, such as Max von Laue, could demonstrate more autonomy than those who were younger and less established.
+This was, in part, due to political organizations, such as the National Socialist German Lecturers League (NSDDB), whose district leaders had a decisive role in the acceptance of an Habilitationsschrift, which was a prerequisite to attaining the rank of Privatdozent necessary to becoming a university lecturer.
+While some joined such organizations out of tactical career considerations, others with adherence to historical academic standards joined these organizations to moderate their activities.
 This was the case of Finkelnburg.
 It was in the summer of 1940 that Finkelnburg became an acting director of the NSDDB at Technische Hochschule Darmstadt.
-As such, he organized the Münchner Religionsgespräche, which took place on 15 November 1940 and was known as the “Munich Synod.”
-The Münchner Religionsgespräche was an offensive against deutsche Physik.
-While the technical outcome may have been thin, it was a political victory against deutsche Physik.
+As such, he organized the Münchner Religionsgespräche, which took place on 15 November 1940 and was known as the “Munich Synod".
+The Münchner Religionsgespräche was an offensive against Deutsche Physik.
+While the technical outcome may have been thin, it was a political victory against Deutsche Physik.
 Also, in part, it was Finkelnburg’s role in organizing this event that influenced Carl Ramsauer, as president of the Deutsche Physikalische Gesellschaft, to select Finkelnburg in 1941 as his deputy.
 Finkelnburg served in this capacity until the end of World War II.

 After World War II

-During the period 1946 to 1952, Finkelnburg was a guest lecturer at The Catholic University of America.
+During the period 1946 to 1952, Finkelnburg was a guest lecturer at the Catholic University of America.
 In 1952, he became a member of the research department, and in 1955, he became head of the department of reactor development.
-While at the University, he also worked for the Engineer Research and Development Laboratories, at nearby Fort Belvoir.
+While at the university, he also worked for the Engineer Research and Development Laboratories, at nearby Fort Belvoir.

 In 1963, Finkelnburg returned to Germany and took the position of general manager of the Siemens-Schuckert plant in Erlangen.
 From 1966 to 1967, he was also president of the Deutsche Physikalische Gesellschaft.